HOW WE HELP

 - Cat Welfare Association - 614.268.6096

-- RASCAL Unit - 614.791.SPAY (7729)
+- RASCAL Unit - 614.389.3500

 - SOS Ohio - 614.396.8707

-Click here to download the flyer. - NOMAD - 614.348.7298
+- NOMAD - 614.348.7298

 - Ohio SPCA

-TRAP-NEUTER-RETURN (TNR)
+FERAL CATS and TRAP-NEUTER-RETURN (TNR)

-If you are feeding any feral, stray, or abandoned cats, getting them fixed is crucial to improving their quality of life and managing the population.
-Two unaltered cats and their descendents can theoretically number 420,000 cats in just seven years.
 Trap-neuter-return is the recommended approach for spay/neuter of homeless cats that are too timid or feral to be handled.
 Cats are humanely trapped, altered, eartipped (while under anesthesia, to signify that they are fixed), given a rabies shot, treated for parasites, and are returned to their territory after recovery for ongoing supervision by their caregiver.

 Download these Alley Cat Allies publications to learn more about feral cats and TNR:

-- Discover the Truth About Feral Cats
+- All About Community Cats

 - How to Live with Cats in Your Neighborhood

-Do you need help with TNR?
 Street cats are right up our alley!

-Please call us for assistance 614-570-0471 or contact us by email.
+Please call us for assistance 614-570-0471

-Additional central Ohio TNR and feral cat spay/neuter programs*:
+Additional central Ohio TNR and

 - Pet Promise (City Kitty Program) - 614.738.2149